eclipse-sumo/sumo/docs/web/docs/Simulation/Randomness.md

 `departSpeed` and `arrivalPos`.
 The value will be chosen randomly on every insertion try (for the departure attributes) or whenever there is a need to revalidate the arrival value (i.e. after rerouting).
 The attribute `departPosLat` also supports the value "random".
-The lateral offset at departue will only affect simulatoin behavior when using the [sublane model](SublaneModel.md) though it will be visible without this model too.
+The lateral offset at departure will only affect simulation behavior when using the [sublane model](SublaneModel.md) though it will be visible without this model too.

 # Lateral Variation
 When setting the lane change mode attribute `lcSigma` to a positive value, Vehicles will exhibit some random lateral drift.